 Mindful Colouring Pages – Download these for free to use at home.

 Plymouth Options – offers a range of services to people experiencing common mental health problems.
 You can self-refer on their website.

 The Rees Centre Wellbeing Hub, Plympton.
 Connecting you with organisations, information and activities that can help improve your overall wellbeing.

 Samaritans – call 116123

 Shekinah – a charity that provides opportunities for people in recovery or seeking recovery.
 This may include recovery from homelessness, drug and alcohol issues, offending behaviours or mental ill health.

 Sunflower Women’s Centre offers a wide variety of courses, groups and other services for any woman in need in Plymouth.
 This could include addictions, mental well-being, health, criminogenic behaviours, domestic abuse and social isolation.
-We currently offer two weekly mindful art groups at The Sunflower Centre.
+We currently offer a weekly mindful art group at The Sunflower Centre.